On this day · archive

 Culture

-Rodrigo Rojas and Carmen Gloria Quintana are burned during a Chilean street demonstration.
+Rodrigo Rojas and Carmen Gloria Quintana are burnt alive during a street demonstration against the dictatorship of General Augusto Pinochet in Chile in the Quemados case.

 Violence